 Mr. Crane has been married to his wife, Cheryl, since 1969.
 They have six children, four girls and two boys, and nine grandchildren.
 The Cranes reside in Nampa, Idaho.

-As President of SFOF, he is charged with leading the national organization and collaborating with like-minded state officials to promote fiscally responsible, free-market principles to better impact state and federal fiscal policy.
+As President of SFOF, DEREK KREIFELS is charged with leading the national organization and collaborating with state officials to promote fiscally responsible, free-market principles to better impact state and federal fiscal policy.
 Kreifels is charged with ensuring that SFOF’s fiscal, operational, fundraising, marketing, and communication strategies are effectively implemented.

 Kreifels was accountable for an office that processed over $21B annually which is comprised of 42 employees with an annual budget of over $3.5M.
 He worked with the State Treasurer to create new programs and modernize existing ones to reach out to a diverse set of Kansans with a wide variety of financial education initiatives.
 He was responsible for identifying innovative ways to help return unclaimed property to Kansans.